apache/arrow/docs/source/developers/reviewing.rst

 Public API design
 -----------------

-* Public APIs should nudge users towards the mo st desirable constructs.
+* Public APIs should nudge users towards the most desirable constructs.
   In other words, if there is a "best" way to do something, it should ideally also be the most easily discoverable and the most concise to type.
   For example, safe APIs should be featured more prominently than